augmentedstartups/AS-One/README.md

 ## 1. Introduction

 Asone is a python wrapper for multiple detection and tracking algorithms all at one place.
 Different trackers such as `ByteTrack`, `DeepSort` or `NorFair` can be integrated with different versions of `YOLO` with minimum lines of code.
-This python wrapper provides yolo models in both `ONNX` and `PyTorch` versions.
+This python wrapper provides YOLO models in both `ONNX` and `PyTorch` versions.
+We plan to offer support for future versions of YOLO when they get released.

+This is One Library for most of your computer vision needs.

 ## 2. Prerequisite